Blankenship-Daniel/alkymi/README.md

 # Alkymi Take Home Project

 Details on implementation are listed below.
 This project was created with `createReactApp`.
-So, the following commands can validated all of the scenarios listed below.
+So, the following commands can be used to validate all of the scenarios listed below.
 1. `npm install`
 2. `npm start`
 3. `npm test`